 Movement.
 Unlike all other constellations the guiding star of the Scythe - positioned at the connection of the staff and the sickle - is not shining brighter than the stars it guides.
 It is much darker than all others and sometimes it even seems as if its light is drowning completely in the strong darkwind movements.
 The ancient Erpheronian astronomer Cournan made a major mistake here as he took another, seemingly brighter star of the constellation and based his further theories on it, which - not very surprisingly - turned out to be not quite accurate.

 The constellation of the Scythe is being carried by the eastern darkwind to the west, the Cár-Shé (Styrásh for the malice of "murder").
 Though it is a stable constellation, which is not whirled around very much, it is very difficult to spot because of the very dark glow of the guiding star and the dispersed positions of the single stars contained in the constellation.
 Also, when the stars snap into their final positions the guiding star still isn't much brighter than at other times, quite to the contrary, and one must really search for the stars of the constellation to make it out.
 The immediate, more or less unintentional sighting of the Scythe in the nightsky is therefore seen as a bad omen.
 The time when this may happen is the first night in the eleventh month of the Santharian Calendar, the Month of the Dead Tree.

-THE CONSTELLATION OF
+THE CONSTELLATION OF THE ANVIL

 (Urtengor, the Forging God)